richatori/terraform-provider-cudo/README.md

 ```

 ## Documentation
-To generate or update documentation, run `go generate`.
+To generate or update documentation, run `make docs`.

-or to change name:
+or to change the name:

 go run github.com/hashicorp/terraform-plugin-docs/cmd/tfplugindocs generate --rendered-provider-name Cudo

 ## Testing
 In order to run the full suite of Acceptance tests, run `make testacc`.